cue-lang/cuelang.org/content/docs/language-guide/data/string-values/en.md

 string enclosed in two hashes uses `\##`, and so on.

 {{{with sidebyside "en" "alternative-escape-sequences"}}}
+#nofmt TODO: unclear what the bug is
-#norun unclear what the bug is
+#norun TODO: unclear what the bug is
 -- in.cue --
 a: #"A newline is\#nwritten as "\n"."#